 7.5.1 The site currently has consent for 9 travelling showpersons' plots, granted in 2003 (W05589/12) which is subject to various conditions and a planning obligation.
 Policy TR3 allocates Carousel Park for continued showpersons' use.
-Enforcement action was taken by the council due to concerns that several plots were not being used for Travelling Showpersons' use.
+Enforcement action was taken by the Council due to concerns that several plots were not being used for Travelling Showpersons' use.
 The result of the appeal was received in the 2019/2020 monitoring period and the appeal Inspector concluded at the time that most of the plots were being used in accordance with the consent, at the time of the enforcement action.
 The Inspector's decision reflects the site's allocation by policy TR3 and notes that the policy serves a valid planning purpose.
 Accordingly, the site remains allocated for showpersons' use by policy TR3 and has consent for this use.
-The council has subsequently investigated the current situation and has served further enforcement notice.
-The council has reviewed the site allocation has allocated it for Gysy and Traveller in the Regulation 18 Local Plan.
+The council has subsequently investigated the current situation and has served further enforcement notices.
+Appeals were submitted against these notices and have been heard at a public enquiry, the results of which are awaited.
+The council has reviewed the site allocation and has allocated it for Gypsy and Traveller use in the Regulation 18 Local Plan.